->'''Father Flynn:''' "You haven't the slightest proof of anything!"

 * DoubleStandard: The play is in part about double standards for priests and nuns.
 Even the ostensibly liberal Father Flynn assumes that the nuns are there to serve him (sometimes literally, as when he [[spoiler: sits down in Sister Aloysis' chair]]).
 The film pushes this theme even further: at one point, we see the nuns glumly eating a bland, sparse meal, interspersed with shots of Father Flynn and his bishop having a jolly time over wine and steak.

 * EndOfAnAge: Shanley pointedly sets the action in 1964, the year before the Second Vatican Council ended.
+The Council made a number of changes in the church that were hoped would make it more progressive, open and welcoming, just as Fr.
+Flynn hopes.

 * TheFundamentalist: Sister Aloysius, at least [[spoiler:until the last line or two]].